KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession11/docs/setup/README.md

 * Favorite Hobby

-* Team Website: Introduce who you are & what your team is about
+* Team Website: Introduce who you are and what your team is about

 * Build out a bar website with a tasty cocktail menu